Yi-Ting Tu

 Advisor: Sankar Das Sarma

-Generalizing the entanglement entropy to non-Hermitian quantum systems such that the scaling properties of conformal field theories are retained at critical points.
+We generalize the entanglement entropy to non-Hermitian quantum systems such that the scaling properties of conformal field theories are retained at critical points.
+My contribution is in the theoretical formalism and the numerical confirmation for the SSH and generalized SSH models.

 Collaborators: Yu-Chin Tzeng (曾郁欽), Po-Yao Chang (張博堯)

-Developing a generalized version of the gauging procedure, using it to construct non-Abelian fractons, and exploring their algebraic properties.
+We develop a generalized version of the gauging procedure, and use it to construct non-Abelian fractons and explore their algebraic properties.

 Advisor: Po-Yao Chang (張博堯)